nabe-abk/free386/README.md

 # Free386 (386|DOS-Extender - RUN386 compatible)

 This is **MS-DOS** application.
-This software is compatible to 386|DOS-Extender (Phar Lap RUN386.EXE).
-This is written in assembly language only.
+This software is compatible with 386|DOS-Extender (Phar Lap RUN386.EXE) and is written only in assembly language.

 ## Overview